bottlepy/bottle/homepage/pages/docs.md

         from paste import httpserver
         httpserver.serve(myapp, host=host, port=port)

-### Multiple Server Processes
+## Multiple Server Processes

-A single Python process can only utilize one CPU at a time, even if there are more CPU cores available.
-The trick is to balance the load between multiple independent Python processes to utilize all of your CPU cores.
+A single Python process can only utilise one CPU at a time, even if there are more CPU cores available.
+The trick is to balance the load between multiple independent Python processes to utilise all of your CPU cores.

 Instead of a single Bottle application server, you start one instances